-1) The above Statement of cash flows has been prepared under the indirect method.
+- 1) The above Statement of cash flows has been prepared under the indirect method. - 2) Components of cash and cash equivalents are as per Note 13 - 3) The accompanying notes are an integral part of the financial statements.

-19,Gold Wings
+19, Gold Wings